• Skip to primary navigation

 Make the gluten free apple cake batter

-Transfer cake to the oven to bake
+Transfer the cake to the oven to bake

 Turn gluten free sharlotka over onto a cake stand

-Flip out onto a large plate or cutting board, unmold the cake pan and remove parchment paper, then transfer onto a serving platter or cake stand so that the apple slices and crushed cookies or almonds are at the top.
-If desired, dust with confectioners' sugar right before serving, though this isn't necessary.
+When it is cool completely, flip out onto a large plate or cutting board, unmold the cake pan and remove parchment paper, then transfer onto a serving platter or cake stand so that the apple slices and crushed cookies or almonds are at the top.

 Cake can keep in the fridge for 5 days.